discopop-project/discopop-gui-vscode/DEVELOPER_README.md

 **Tip**: The debugging support of vs code is quite good: Set breakpoints and then inspect values while stepping through the program.

+**TIP**: There is a bug in the vscode typescript support.
+Moving files sometimes crashes the internal typescript server which results in problems being reported.
+Hit CTR + SHIFT + P and then run the "restart typescript server" command.
+(Alternatively close and reopen vs code or make changes to tsconfig.json (and undo them), both results in the typescript server being restarted)

 ### Helpful resources

 -   Icons: